Seven Network: News and current affairs

+Seven News audience numbers and impact of lead-in programming

+After trailing for many decades to Nine News (previously National Nine News) and 10 News (previously Ten Eyewitness News and 10 News First) in markets, Seven News rebounded from February 2005 onward, claiming Australia's number one television news and current affairs service.

-In recent years, under the guidance of former long-time Nine News chief Peter Meakin, Seven's news and current affairs division has produced more locally focused content, which has been lifting ratings for key markets such as Sydney and Melbourne.
-Since February 2005, the ratings of Deal or No Deal, Seven News and Today Tonight have gradually increased.
-Seven News was the highest-rating news service nationally in both the 2005 and 2006 ratings seasons.
-A key aspect of Seven's recent ratings dominance in news and current affairs has been attributed to Deal or No Deals (and, since late 2015, The Chase Australia) top rating audience, which provides Seven News with a large lead-in audience.
-Between 2007 and 2010 inclusive, Seven News completed a clean sweep across the five capital cities in terms of being the most watched 6 pm news bulletin.
-On 5 July 2008, Seven introduced a watermark on news and current affairs programmes.
+Under the guidance of former long-time Nine News chief Peter Meakin, Seven's news and current affairs division has produced more locally focused content, lifting viewership for key markets such as Sydney and Melbourne.
+Between 2007 and 2010, Seven News completed a clean sweep of the five capital cities, as the most watched 6pm news bulletin.

+Since February 2005, ratings for Deal or No Deal, Seven News and Today Tonight have gradually increased.
+Seven News was the highest-rated news service nationally in both the 2005 and 2006 ratings seasons.
+A key aspect of Seven's recent ratings dominance in news and current affairs has been attributed to Deal or No Deal's top rating audience (and, since late 2015, audiences for The Chase Australia), which provide Seven News with a big lead-in audience.

+From 2010, Seven Network began to create a five to 20-minute delay in the scheduled start time of non-live programming after 7:30pm, in an attempt to minimise viewer channel surfing and loss of audience to other networks.
+Commercial breaks are first increased in duration to create the delay, then decreased once prime time is over.
+This has created a challenge for regional affiliates such as Prime and Southern Cross, who must adapt to delays in the live play-out, which can cause station identification or a black screen to be displayed between programs, or the start of a program to be missed entirely, due to the overlap in schedules.